OGUsers

-OGUsers (OGU) is an Internet forum that facilitates discussing and buying social media accounts and online usernames.
-Established in 2017, the website is dedicated to the buying and selling of "rare" or "OG" online accounts that are considered valuable due to their name or age.
+OGUsers (OGU), briefly operating as FLIPD during 2022-2023, is an Internet forum that facilitates discussing and buying social media accounts and online usernames.
+Established in 2017, the website is dedicated to the buying and selling of "rare" or "OG" online accounts that are considered valuable due to their name, age or unique features such as Minecraft MineCon capes.
 The website acts as a platform for cybercrime and the harassment of individuals for access to their online accounts.
 Several high-profile incidents have been linked to the forum, most notably the 2020 Twitter account hijacking.

 Incidents

 The site has been linked to various SIM swap scams, where discussion took place on identity theft methods to change login information for online accounts.

 Graham Ivan Clark, regarded as the "mastermind" behind the 2020 Twitter account hijacking, was a former forum member.
 Two participants, Mason Sheppard and Nima Fazeli, were brokers in selling Twitter handles on the website.

 In 2020, a man from Tennessee died from a heart attack during a swatting.
 An individual in the United Kingdom was attempting to coerce the man for an online username by utilizing tactics of the site, with him later being sentenced to five years in prison.